 Terrace is the home to both state-of-the-art and historical facilities that reflect the history and the continuing development of the College, the heart of which is our Spring Hill campus.
 Our facilities include:

-The foundation stone for what now is known as the Treacy Building, previously the Brothers’ residence, was laid in 1875.
+The foundation stone for what now is known as the Treacy Centre, previously the Brothers’ residence, was laid in 1875.
 The three-storey building was designed in Georgian style, containing classrooms, a dining room and a kitchen on the ground and first floors and the Brothers’ bedrooms and a chapel on the top floor.
 The building has undergone considerable changes, including a complete renovation.
-Officially re-opened in 2012 it now houses, meeting rooms, the Foundation offices, and specialist music and classrooms.
+Officially re-opened in 2012 it now houses the College Museum, meeting rooms, the Foundation offices, and staff rooms.

 Br Tony White Building

 Named after former Principal Br Tony White, who oversaw considerable capital development at the College, the state-of-the-art building houses the latest in technology for classrooms, music rooms and offices.
-It also has a gymnasium on the top floor, The Terrace Shop and Terrace Book Hire.
+It also has a gymnasium on the top floor.
 The building was officially opened in 2012.

 In 2006 the College grew beyond its Gregory Terrace address, across the road, to Water Street, with the re-development of Waterford Place, to a Year 10-specific facility.
 A technologically advanced and innovative, fully self-contained facility, the opening of this building marked a significant change in the school structure and delivery of curriculum.
 As well as learning areas the building also has a theatre and indoor basketball/volleyball courts.